25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB_Udemy.md

 mongod --dbpath /data/db --logpath /data/logs/
 ```

+- `.mongorc.js` Loads whenever the shell is started

 ## Databases, Collections, And Documents

 - A **document** is the basic unit of data for MongoDB and is roughly equivalent to a row in a relational database management system (but much more expressive).